Constraining minimally extended varying speed of light by cosmological chronometers: Introduction

 \section{Introduction}

 Physically it makes sense to consider the variability of dimensionless constants only.
 Nonetheless, any physical theory requires dimensional parameters.
 Thus, experimental results are only sensitive to dimensionless combinations of dimensional constants (quantities).
-Also, any theory with the variation of any dimensional constant should include variations of dimensionless quantities \cite{Barrow:1999st}.
+Also, any theory with the variation of any dimensional constant should include variations of dimensionless quantities \citet{2000ApJ...532L..87B}.
 Any indication of the cosmic variation of physical constants would provide important implications for cosmology.

 In the meVSL model, the fine structure constant ($\alpha \equiv e^2/(4 \pi \epsilon \hbar c)$, one of the dimensionless physical constants ) also varies as a function of cosmic time when the speed of light varies for cosmic time.
-Physical constants and quantities of this model also evolve to satisfy all known local physics laws, including special relativity, thermodynamics, and electromagnetism as shown in Tab.~\ref{tab:table-1} \cite{Lee:2020zts}.
+Physical constants and quantities of this model also evolve to satisfy all known local physics laws, including special relativity, thermodynamics, and electromagnetism as shown in Tab.~\ref{tab:table-1} \citet{2021JCAP...08..054L}.
+Recently, it has shown there is no theoretical contradiction of the cosmic time evolution of the speed of light based on the Robertson-Walker metric.
+Therefore, it becomes important to prove its validity from cosmological observation \citet{2023FoPh...53...40L}.